chromium/chromium/tools/mac/power/README.md

 <user> ALL = (ALL) NOPASSWD:ALL
 ```

+## power_sampler

+A compiled binary of power_sampler is required to run power measurements.
+It can be compiled using this command:
+`autoninja -C out/Release tools/mac/power:power_sampler`

 ## DTrace

 Running benchmark.py in profile mode uses `dtrace` to analyse the chromium processes.
 By default `dtrace` does not work well with [SIP](https://support.apple.com/en-us/HT204899).
 Disabling SIP as a whole is not recommended and instead should be done only for dtrace using these steps: